-We analyzed HealthSmart and Premera management level reporting for fiscal 2009 through April 2012, as well as HealthSmart and Premera claim level data for the same period and derived recommended base claims cost rates as described in the following steps:
+We analyzed HealthSmart management level reporting for fiscal 2010 through April 2013, and derived recommended base claims cost rates as described in the following steps:

 - 1. Based on analysis described in our Experience Study, dental, vision and audio claims (DVA) are excluded from data analyzed for this valuation. - 2.
-Available management level reporting does not show claims or enrollment separately for Medicare and non-Medicare plan participants, but does include overall statistics as to the percentage of claims and enrollment attributable to both groups.
-Claim level reporting was used to augment cost data by Medicare status. - 3.
-Alaska retirees who do not have 40 quarters of Medicare-covered compensation do not qualify for Medicare Part A coverage free of charge.
+Available management level reporting does not show claims or enrollment separately for Medicare and non-Medicare plan participants, but does include overall statistics as to the percentage of claims and enrollment attributable to both groups for fiscal 2010 through 2012.
+Fiscal 2013 management level reporting includes the percentage of claims attributable to both groups but does not address enrollment by group.
+DB Tier retiree census supplied by the Division was split into under and over age 65 counts as a proxy for fiscal 2013 Medicare and non-Medicare enrollment.
+Historical claim level reporting and estimated impacts of Medicare coordination and plan design were used to augment cost data by Medicare status.

+- 3. Alaska retirees who do not have 40 quarters of Medicare-covered compensation do not qualify for Medicare Part A coverage free of charge.
 This is a relatively small and closed group.
 Medicare was applied to State employment for all employees hired after March 31, 1986.
 For these "no-Part A" individuals, the State is the primary payer for hospital bills and other Part A services.
 Thus, claims costs are higher for the no-Part A group.
 To date, claim experience is not available separately for participants with both Medicare Parts A and B and those with Part B only.
 Therefore, higher no-Part A claims are spread across the entire retired population and have been applied to future claims of current active employees projected to retire in the future.
 To the extent that no-Part A claims can be isolated and applied strictly to the appropriate closed group, actuarial accrued liability will be more accurate and will be lower.
-The smaller the no-Part A population, the more accrued liabilities will decrease.

-Based on census data received from HealthSmart, 0.5% of the current retiree population was identified as having coverage only under Medicare Part B. For future retirees, we assume their Part A eligible status based on a combination of date of hire and/or re-hire, date of birth, tier, etc.

-All claims cost rates developed from management level reporting have been compared to similar rates developed from claim level data.
+The smaller the no-Part A population, the more accurate liabilities will decrease.
+Based on census data received from HealthSmart, 0.6% of the current retiree population was identified as having coverage only under Medicare Part B. For future retirees, we assume their Part A eligible status based on a combination of date of hire and/or re-hire, date of birth, tier, etc. All claims cost rates developed from management level reporting have been compared to similar rates developed from claim level data. - 4.
+The steps above result in separate incurred claims cost rates for medical and prescription benefits for non-Medicare, Medicare Part B only and Medicare Part A&B members for the past four fiscal years.
+Medical claims cost rates reflect differing average ages and levels of Medicare coordination for each group.
+Prescription claims cost rates reflect differing average ages.
+We deemed incurred claim data from HealthSmart management reports to be complete for fiscal 2010, 2011 and 2012.
+Fiscal 2013 medical claim data was completed using a factor of 0.82; fiscal 2013 prescription claim data was completed using a factor of 0.90 these factors were derived from historic completion patterns for AlaskaCare retiree claims.
+Incurred claim cost rates are projected forward to the valuation year using a blend of Alaska plan-specific trend and national trend rates over the same period, with Alaska experience receiving 75% weight, national trend 25%.
+These weighted trend factors for this purpose for the current valuation are as follows: